 Twitter has stated it’s far reviewing the draft rules.

-Media stores, just like the BBC, Financial Times, Wall Street Journal, and Reuters, who also is based in Singapore, might be affected if their content is deemed to be false.
+Media stores, just like the BBC, Financial Times, Wall Street Journal, and Reuters, who also based in Singapore, might be affected if their content is deemed to be false.
 Jail sentences and fines are also on the cards for those determined guilty of publishing falsehoods with a malicious motive or going against Singapore’s public interest.
-The government says the regulation will now not goal evaluations or freedom of expression.
+The government says the regulation will now longer goal evaluations or freedom of expression.

 “Lawyers will understand you could outline what is true and what’s false and consult with statistics,” Singapore’s Home Affairs and Law Minister Kasiviswanathan Shanmugam said.
 “These rules deal with the false declaration of fact.
 It would not address opinion; it would not address viewpoints.
 You may have whatever viewpoints, but reasonable or unreasonable.”